Water Heater Gas Valve

-When the pilot button is pressed a small amount of gas is sent to the
+When lighting the pilot, the button on the valve is pressed and a small amount of gas is sent to the

 pilot head.
 After the pilot is lit it will heat the thermocouple.